 How long will it take me to recover after my sterilization?

 Your recovery depends on your general health, lifestyle, and how your body reacts to surgical procedures.

 You can usually recover from sterilization within a couple of days.
-But it’s a good idea to take it easy for the next week or so, and you should avoid lifting anything heavy for a week after the surgery if you can.
+But it’s a good idea to take it easy until you feel better, and you should avoid lifting anything heavy for a week after the surgery if you can.